Anchors Aweigh (film): Reception

+Box office

+The film was highly popular at the box office, and extremely profitable to MGM.
+According to company records it earned $4,498,000 in the US and Canada and $2,977,000 elsewhere, resulting in a profit of $2,123,000.

+Critical reviews

+Contemporary reviews were overwhelmingly positive.
 Bosley Crowther of The New York Times wrote: "Another humdinger of a musical has been produced by Joe Pasternak for Metro ... for a popular entertainment, 'Anchors Aweigh' is hard to beat."
 Variety called the film "solid musical fare for all situations.
 The production numbers are zingy; the songs are extremely listenable; the color treatment outstanding."
 Harrison's Reports wrote: "Very good mass entertainment.
 Photographed in Technicolor, the production is extremely lavish, has good comedy, a romance, tuneful songs, and effective dancing.
 The story is thin, but it has some human interest, and there are so many humorous situations that one is kept laughing most of the way."
 Film Daily wrote: "Everything that could possibly be crammed into a musical is in evidence in this production ...
-It is hard to think of an M-G-M musical excelling it.
+It is hard to think of an MGM musical excelling it.
 There is no reason why the film should not gain recognition as one of the year's best of its type."

-According to MGM records the film earned $4,498,000 in the US and Canada and $2,977,000 elsewhere, resulting in a profit of $2,123,000.

-Rotten Tomatoes gives a score of 57% based on 14 reviews.
+Rotten Tomatoes gives a score of 56% based on 16 reviews.